 - Hair-pulling (trichotillomania): A strong urge to pull out hair even though there is no underlying problem, such as an itchy scalp.

 - Body Dysmorphic Disorder (BDD): An extreme insecurity about the way an individual looks which impacts your everyday life.

 What happens during anxiety treatment in London?

 Whatever form of anxiety you struggle, the good news is: it’s treatable.
 At Asana Lodge, we begin by giving you the space to talk about the anxiety issues you experience and how it’s impacted on your life.
 There is no judgement.
 This is your chance to speak openly in a supportive and understanding environment.

 We provide a full physical and psychological assessment so that we can determine the precise nature of your anxiety and its consequences.
 Importantly, we use this information to develop a treatment programme which addresses all the different aspects of your anxiety.
 This ensures you receive the most effective anxiety treatment in London.

-There are a range of different therapies we may use as part of your recovery programme.
+There is a range of different therapies we may use as part of your recovery programme.
 Here are three of them:

 Meditation and CBT

-Meditation and CBT are two forms of treatment which have been practiced for decades across different cultures.
+Meditation and CBT are two forms of treatment which have been practised for decades across different cultures.
 They are now very much accepted in mainstream health practices – including the NHS.